Deus Ex Machinae (album)

-Deus Ex Machinae is the debut album by Swedish band Machinae Supremacy.
+Deus Ex Machinae is the debut album by Swedish metal band Machinae Supremacy.

 Released by Music by Design (MbD) Records UK in 2004, there were initially only 1,000 copies made.
 In 2005, a further 1,000 were printed featuring remastered tracks, new cover art and a bonus track.
 In 2006, further copies were printed via Hubnester Industries.
-The album was released as a free download from band's official website in 2012.
+In 2012, the album was released as a free download from band's official website.

 The album was recorded in Blind Dog Studios and Lilla Tomtestudion, Luleå.
 All songs were composed, written and performed by Machinae Supremacy.